MI HEARTSafe Cardiac Emergency Response Plan and Drill

 • How will students be managed?

-The following resources contain information about how to conduct cardiac emergency response drills.
+The following documents, created by Project ADAM, are designed to help schools develop and conduct cardiac emergency response drills.